Sleepy-Waschbar-Studios/MinifantasyManager/Packages/com.sleepywaschbarstudios.minifantasymanager/README.md

    - Animation?
 2. Then we iterate through the tree and try to figure out what assets exist based on existing conventions.
 3. We have specific loaders that then load the above assets for example "character" or "weapon" or "tileset"

+> We *could* unzip when we make the tree but this isn't actually faster, for one we have to unzip files that we don't want to read (mockups/gifs/...), for two some of the zips have very long filenames (patreon exclusive) that actually break a default windows system (ouch), and I don't want to have end users to have to handle that.
+The benefit would be that we could skip iteration of entire folders at once but since to extract them we have to read their contents it sort of defeats the point.

 Imperfections exist in this entire process but the goal is to have the loader be 95% then to handle the specific edgecases manually either in the code (or by the user in rare cases).
 For example, we handle typos by having a process that renames assets as they get loaded to the right name (and we report the typos so they can get fixed up).